Vibhor7-7/MonkeytypeWrapped/README.md

 ![K-means Clustering Visualization](assets/clustering-visualization.png)

 The algorithm finds natural groupings in *your* data, so the personas are personalized to your typing patterns.
+(Unspervised Learning)

 ## 📝 License